 By now most investors know that the TFSA is a registered investment account that can hold the same investments as other registered plans.
 The advantage of these plans is that the money invested is after tax, all of the subsequent gains are tax free.
 Whereas with other registered plans, RRSPs and RRIFs, all withdrawals are taxable.
 Another advantage of the TFSA is that if you need money you are able to withdraw money from your TFSA and repay it later provided you repay after the year has passed.

 Each year you are able to invest an additional \$5,000 so over time the accumulation can be significant.
-It is expected that the amount for 2013 may be increased slightly.
+The amount for 2013 is increased to \$5,500.

 FIDUCIARY STANDARD OR BEST INTEREST STANDARD